Rampant

 Escudo de Castilla y León

-Coat of arms emblazoned by me, highlighted with lights and shadows, contoured in Sable, with a semi-circular external shape and with a leather finish.
+Coat of arms emblazoned by me, illuminated with lights and shadows, contoured in Sable, with a semi-circular external shape and with a leather finishing.

 Style keywords: Outlined in sable, Illuminated, Semi-circular and Leather.